alkacon/mercury-template/README.md

 * Bootstrap updated to 4.6.0.
 * jQuery updated to 3.6.0.
 * Using recent dart sass to compile the SASS sources to CSS.
-* All other NPM dependencies have also been updated to a recent version.
+* All NPM dependencies have been updated to a recent version.

 **Version 11.0.2** - August 18, 2020: